-Stephen received the Private Equity International's ("PEI") 2013 Private Equity Manager Leadership Award in recognition of his efforts in laying the groundwork on fair value reporting and elevating the role of back-office professionals within the industry.
-He is a frequent guest speaker at conferences hosted by the NVCA, Venture Economics, PEI and the International Business Forum.
+Previously he received the Private Equity International's (PEI) 2013 Private Equity Manager Leadership Award in recognition of his efforts in laying the groundwork on fair value reporting and elevating the role of back-office professionals within the industry.
+He was a frequent guest speaker at conferences hosted by the NVCA, Venture Economics, PEI and the International Business Forum.
 He coauthored the chapter on "Limited Partner Financial Reporting" for PEI's Investor Relations Manual (published in 2011).

-Prior to joining InterWest, Stephen was vice president, finance and administration, of the highly successful venture-backed international manufacturer, Specialty Brands, a $140 million specialty foods company headquartered in San Francisco.
+Prior to joining InterWest, Stephen was vice president, finance and administration, of the highly successful venture-backed international manufacturer and marketer, Specialty Brands, a $140 million specialty foods company headquartered in San Francisco.

 Stephen is a graduate of Lehigh University (summa cum laude, Phi Beta Kappa) and the Harvard Business School (with distinction).
-Prior to his business career, Stephen served as an officer in the U.S. Navy, where he volunteered for a tour of duty in Da Nang, Vietnam.
+He is a member of Harvard’s Hasty Pudding Club, which is the oldest social club in the United States.
+Prior to his business career, Stephen served as an officer in the U.S. Navy, where he volunteered for a one-year tour of duty in Da Nang, Vietnam.